raw2mrc(1) General Commands Manual raw2mrc(1)

 OPTIONS

-Set the width of the image, the default value is 640 pixels.
+Set the width of the image; this entry is required

-Set the height of the input image, the default is 480 pixels.
+Set the height of the input image; this entry is required

 Set the number of sections in each input image file, the default